International Shipping of Bulk Milk Chillers: A Practical Guide

 Vessel Selection (RoRo, General Cargo)

-Secure Necessary Permits & Documentation: Compliance and Customs Clearance
+Permits and Documentation: Compliance and Customs Clearance

-Export/Import Licenses
+Export/Import Licences

 Customs Documentation